unfulvio/wp-currencies/README.txt

 == Upgrade Notice ==

+= 1.2.2 =
+Fixed a bug where the currencies table was not created in database; you may want to deactivate and reactivate the plugin after this upgrade if you were experiencing issues.

 = 1.2.0 =
 Settings have changed, when you update you should re-enter your API key.
 In case of problems, uninstall and reinstall.